 Please refer to the specific Request for Applications (RFA) for the details of eligibility, the application process and access to the Autism Speaks grant system.

-GI and Neurobehavior RFA – Letter of Intent deadline, April 16, 2014, 8:00 pm Eastern.
+GI and Neurobehavior RFA – Closed as of June 18, 2014.
+Now in Review.
 This RFA seeks proposals for clinical research that will elucidate the relationship of gut-based processes to the neurobehavioral manifestations of ASD, the potential for treatments directed at GI pathology to affect neurobehavior positively, and best clinical approaches to the evaluation of gut and other medical co-morbidity in patients presenting with new neurobehavioral concerns.
 See RFA for more information and instructions.
 [RFA Updated 4-8-2014 - See ORCID Policy]

 12 month awards for highly novel "out of the box" transformative projects.
 See RFA for further information.